-The tarnished plant bug, Lygus lineolaris (Palisot de Beauvois) is a major pest of cotton in the mid-Southern United States (Williams 2013).
-It is not uncommon for growers to make 3-6 applications of insecticide to control this pest in a normal growing season while some may make as many as 15 applications in situations of heavy pest pressure.
+The tarnished plant bug, Lygus lineolaris (Palisot de Beauvois) is a major pest of cotton in the mid-Southern United States (Williams 2014).
+It is not uncommon for growers to make 3-6 applications of insecticide to control this pest in a normal growing season while some may make as many as 10 applications in situations of heavy pest pressure.
 Insecticides have been the primary line of defense against this pest in the past.
 However, the tarnished plant bug is developing resistance to many of the insecticides commonly used for control of this important pest (Hollingsworth et al. 1997, Holloway et al. 1998, Snodgrass and Scott 1988, Snodgrass and Elzen 1995, Snodgrass 2006).
-Reliance solely on insecticides to control a pest is not a good IPM practice, particularly with fewer effective products becoming available as recommended control options (Studebaker 2013).
-Host plant resistance to a pest is an important component of IPM and should not be overlooked.
+Reliance solely on insecticides to control a pest is not a good IPM practice, particularly with fewer effective products becoming available or are lost as recommended control options (Studebaker 2015).
 Some cotton varieties appear to exhibit a high level of resistance to tarnished plant bugs in ultra-small plots.
 However, data from small 1 or 2 row plots may imply that the insect merely prefers one variety over another instead of the variety being truly resistant.
 Varieties showing high levels of resistance in small plots should be tested in larger plots to determine the true level of resistance to tarnished plant bugs.
 The objective of this study was to take cotton varieties exhibiting a high level of resistance to the tarnished plant bug in small research plots and verify that resistance in much larger research plots.